JimmyBok/500_cities/README.md

 Bad habits (i.e., binge-drinking, smoking and sleeping <7 hrs a night) significantly impact personal well-being and put an increased burden on society (e.g., by increasing health-care costs, impaired working).
-Therefore it is important to understand factors contribute to bad habits or, conversely, what predicts healthy living.
+Therefore it is important to understand factors that contribute to bad habits or, conversely, what predicts healthy living.

-Can demographic variables, such as gender, age and geographical location, predict bad habits?
+This project aims to explore whether and how demographic variables (e.g., gender, age) and geographical location (i.e., state) predict bad habits.

 ## The Data